Fleek-PIatform/website/src/content/guides/fleek-react-guide/index.md

 💡 To grant Fleek access to a different repository, simply click on the ‘Adjust GitHub App Permission’ button below.

-The next step will be to click on the ‘Deploy’ button of the repository you would like to deploy to Fleek.
+The next step will be to click on the `Deploy` button of the repository you would like to deploy to Fleek.

 You’ll then be brought to this page: